EasyTier/easytier.github.io/en/index.md

   - title: NAT traversal
     details: Supports UDP-based NAT traversal, able to establish stable connections even in complex network environments.
   - title: Subnet Proxy (Point-to-Network)
-    details: Nodes can expose accessible network segments as proxies to the VPN subnet, allowing other nodes to access these subnets through the node.
+    details: Nodes can expose accessible network segments as proxies to the virtual network, allowing other nodes to access these subnets through the node.
   - title: Smart Routing
     details: Selects links based on traffic to reduce latency and increase throughput.
 ---